5-Wood Vs 3-Hybrid: Which One Should You Carry & Why

 Which One Should I Carry?

 Distance plays a significant role in decision-making.
 In terms of distance, a 17-degree 3-Hybrid is comparable to an 18-degree 5-wood.
-However, the club's length and head size vary.
+However, the club’s length and head size vary.
 This can have an effect on swing outcomes such as workability.
 For instance, a 5-wood may be simpler to hit off the tee, whereas a 3-hybrid may offer a greater variety from the fairway or rough.
-In the end, the decision frequently comes down to which club provides the player with the most consistency.
+In the end, the decision frequently comes down to which club provides you with the most consistency.
 It would be best to remember that consistency breeds confidence and results in lower scores!

 5-Wood Vs 3-Hybrid Comparison